painting a room

 • Apply the finish paint to the ceiling.

 • Apply the finish paint to the walls.
-If you’re using a paint roller for the large areas and brushes for edges (most common), apply the roller paint first.
+If you use a paint roller for large areas and paintbrushes for edges (most common), apply the roller paint first.
 Cut in around woodwork, ceilings and skirting.

 • Apply the finish paint to the skirting.